Updated: June 2022

 Another thing we were pleased to see was the abundance of diversity and openness in Northampton.
 This place known as the Happy Valley or Paradise City has a vibe all its own.
 And everyone is welcome.
 From same-sex couples happily walking hand in hand down the main street to all kinds of ethnic dining choices, this town beautifully celebrates inclusivity and diversity.

 No matter where you go in Northampton you will be given local choices.
 A lot of places give lip service to “farm to table” but with the rich, luscious soil that exists in this happy valley, it would be a crime not to use all that is produced here.
-Here are just some of the places we tasted in Northampton.
+Here are just some of the Northampton, Massachusetts Restaurants that we experienced.

 If you’re looking for Italian cuisine try Homestead.
 Here you can “eat with family” handmade pasta and rustic Italian dishes prepared with the best ingredients New England has to offer.
 They also have wonderful craft cocktails and a fun bar too if you’re looking for a great place to just relax and eat at the bar.